Danny Wiseman: PBA career

 Wiseman was an exempt player for the 2010-11 PBA season.
 He bowled in only six events of the 2009-10 season, but was granted a hardship exemption deferment due to him having to care for his ailing mother.
 His mother recovered from the sub-arachnid hemorrhage (brain bleed).
 Danny did not win a title in 2010-11, but earned enough points to retain his exemption for the 2011-12 season.
 The PBA Tour returned to an "open" (non-exempt) format for the 2012-13 season, but by then Wiseman had chosen to only participate part-time.
 In 2013-14, Danny participated in only a few PBA regional events before a serious tendon tear in his right wrist had to be addressed.
 He had surgery in April 2015 to repair the torn tendon, and continued rehab the rest of the season.

 Wiseman was ranked #42 on the PBA's 2008 list of "50 Greatest Players of the Last 50 Years".
 He was voted into the PBA Hall of Fame in January, 2013, and was officially inducted on March 30, 2013 (along with Doug Kent).
 Later in 2013, Danny was elected to the Maryland State Athletic Hall of Fame (induction November 14).
 He was the first tenpin bowler to ever be honored by that organization.
 Danny is also a member of the Greater Maryland State USBC and Greater Baltimore USBC Halls of fame being inducted into these in 2009.
 In 2014 Danny was also inducted into the local Dundalk Sports Hall of Fame.
 In April, 2018, Wiseman was inducted into the National USBC Hall of Fame in the Superior Performance category, marking his sixth Hall of Fame induction.

 On December 17, 2020, Wiseman was announced as the winner of the 2020 PBA Tony Reyes Community Service Award for his work promoting youth bowling.
 Since 2012, Wiseman has run an annual Danny Wiseman Youth Scholarship tournament which has awarded over $190,000 in scholarship grants.

+Wiseman is a part-time bowler on the PBA50 Tour.
+On April 16, 2026, Wiseman won the PBA50 The Villages Classic for his first PBA50 title.